Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/Machine Learning/VAE/README.md

 ![img1](https://github.com/Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/blob/main/Machine%20Learning/VAE/Autoencoder.png)

-As mentioned before, autoencoders are data specific, lossy and learned automatically from examples.
-Data specific means that the model will only able to compress data similar to what they have been trained on.
-Lossy means that the decompressed output from the decoder will be degraded when compared to the input.
-This model will learn automatically from examples which is a good thing because it is easier to train it to specialized in compressing specific type of input.
+As mentioned before, autoencoders are data specific which means that the model will only able to compress data similar to what they have been trained on.
+They are also lossy implies that the decompressed output from the decoder will be degraded when compared to the input.
+This model will also learn automatically from examples which is a good thing because it is easier to train it to specialized in compressing specific type of input.
 It doesn't require any new engineering, just appropriate training data

 ## Variational Autoencoders
 Description:  a type of autoencoder with added constraints on the encoded representations being learned.
 More precisely, it is an autoencoder that learns a latent variable model for its input data.
 So instead of letting your neural network learn an arbitrary function, you are learning the parameters of a probability distribution modeling your data.
 If you sample points from this distribution, you can generate new input data samples: a VAE is a "generative model".